luketjohnston/distance/readme.md

 Note that the mean distance difference does not converge to 0.
 So, the model is not learning the log-distance perfectly.
-Upon inspection of the actual values learned, the model seems to me to be learning relative distances pretty well, especially with respect to each starting state, but it systematically underestimates from the true distances.
+Upon inspection of the actual values learned, the model seems to me to be learning relative distances pretty well, especially with respect to each starting state, but it systematically underestimates the true distances.
 I suspect I will need to fine-tune things more if it could every be used on a more complicated environment (see discussion section).